Keyword Cannibalization: Why Avoid It and How to Fix It

 Instead of merging these pages into one, you can differentiate each page with a unique search intent:

-• Transactional: A product or category landing page for running shoes
+- Transactional: A product or category page (or landing page) for running shoes

 The major heavy lifting here is defining a unique intent for each page and creating insightful content to fulfill this intent.